The Power of Data: Creating Compelling Content for Your Audience

 Content and data?
 Yep, content and data.
-Despite how these may seem—at first—to be at odds, data-driven research is a great way to further customize your content to your audience and drive your SEO straight through the roof.
+Despite how these may seem—at first—to be at odds, data-driven research is a great way to customize your content to your audience further and drive your SEO straight through the roof.

 There are already a lot of articles out there on data-driven content.
-Many purport to give you “5 pieces of data you need to know…” before starting a content marketing campaign.
-While we absolutely support doing pre-campaign research, there is also a strong possibility of you falling into a data rabbit hole and being unable to extricate yourself.
+Many give you "5 pieces of data you need to know…” before starting a content marketing campaign.
+While we support doing pre-campaign research, there is also a strong possibility of you falling into a data rabbit hole and being unable to extricate yourself.

 Data use starts before you write a single word...

 When you're building a content marketing campaign and beginning to brainstorm compelling topics and how to use them, what are you basing your process on?